Sustainability - Energy at Westonbirt

 • Shutting doors

-• Turning the heating down in the building.
+• Turning the heating down in the buildings.

 We now have a rolling programme replacing all light bulbs with LEDs in all office buildings, which saves 70-90% more energy than regular light bulbs.

-Then we look into how can we use our energy more efficiently.
+Then we looked into how we can use our energy more efficiently.
 Currently, we have made the following changes:

-• The main thing we have done is switched to a green energy tariff - both Forestry England and Friends of Westonbirt Arboretum buildings are on green tariffs.
+• The main thing we have done is switch to a green energy tariff .
+Both Forestry England and the Friends of Westonbirt Arboretum buildings are on green tariffs.

-• Replaced all current lighting with LED alternatives, where applicable - complete.
+• Replaced all current lighting with LED alternatives, where applicable.

-• Virtualising servers - we are moving from a physical server to a cloud based server and doing a digital tidy up in the process - in hand.
+• Virtualising servers - we are moving from a physical server to a cloud based server and are doing a digital tidy-up in the process.

-• When constructing buildings , we aim to see that they sustainably built.
-For example, our Welcome Building is certified excellent by BREEAM - it includes air source heat pumps, low water consumption, it is fully insulated and has reflective glass.
+• When constructing buildings, we aim to see that they are sustainably built.
+For example, our Welcome Building is certified excellent by BREEAM.
+It includes air source heat pumps, has low water consumption, is fully insulated and has reflective glass.

-• We have worked on draft exclusions in buildings - did you know that a 1cm gap in your doorways is the equivalent of missing a brick in your wall?
+• We have worked on draft exclusions in our buildings.
+Did you know that a 1cm gap in a doorway is the equivalent of missing a brick in your wall?

-• Introduced lagging to the hot water and heating piping.
+• Lagging has been added to the hot water and heating system piping.

 A wooden building with wide open doors